brunocapelao/miniAutoGen/docs/eng/components.md

 ## Overview
 The `PipelineComponent` module is a crucial part of the MiniAutoGen framework, providing a range of pipeline components for managing and automating interactions in a multi-agent chat environment.
 This module includes components for user response processing, agent selection, agent responses, etc...

+We provide a selection of pre-built components, accessible [here](../miniautogen/pipeline/components/components.py).

 ### Architecture

 1. **Modular and Extensible Architecture:**